olmax99/treesnqsweb/README.md

 $ sudo qemu-img info <image_name>

 ```

+- How to free up space from released persistent volumes?
+How to free up space from minikube `dev/vda1`?

+Currently, the only option seems to stop, delete, and restart Minikube.
+All data will be lost.
+<-- Try: Delete PV manually, and restart djangohelm

 - How to configure the connection credentials and pass them on from main Chart?